1st/backbone-nodejs-book/README.md

 ----------

 You are welcome to help me improve this book.
-To propose your changes to this book you can create an issue or create pull request.
+To propose your changes to this book you can [create new issue](https://github.com/1st/backbone-nodejs-book/issues) or [create pull request](https://help.github.com/articles/creating-a-pull-request).
 It's fun and easy!

 -- [Anton Danilchenko](https://github.com/1st)